 ☞ Call ahead to the places you plan to visit

 This one is in highlighted because it helps the staff at the library, archives, museum or historical society help you.
 You may be asked to book a research appointment.
 Records that are stored remotely can be pulled and waiting for you.
 It also helps avoid the disappointment of arriving to find that budget cuts or furloughs have changed hours of operation or that the facilities are closed for renovation or records are unavailable because of digitizing projects or preservation.
-Supply the list of resources you need to the staff in advance.
+Try to indicate the scope of your research before you arrive.

-How wonderful it is to open Reunion and have my whole tree, with sources and photographs, available on my iPhone.
+How wonderful it is to open Reunion family tree software and have my whole tree, with sources and photographs, available on my iPad.
 No lugging the laptop, finding power sources, booting, printing out family group sheets.
 Bliss!

-☞ Pack the digital camera for those headstone photos and a small stash of pencils, Post-Its, and paper clips
+☞ Pack the digital camera (or smartphone) for photos

 ☞ List microfilm film numbers and names you’re searching if you’re going to Salt Lake City